 How It Happened

-Over the years, Navy has had some very talented middle and long distance runners.
+Over the years, the Navy Track & Field team has had some very talented middle and long distance runners.
 And Brophy has clearly established himself as one of them.
 In 2019, he won the league championship in the mile (indoors) and 5,000 meters (outdoors).
 This was after having done the same in the 10,000 meters outdoors in the previous year.

 Now let’s take a look at Brophy’s split times for the race.
 He ran the first 200 meters in 31.21 seconds and followed that up with one at 29.101.
 That put his quarter mile split at 1:00.31.
 Remarkably, the next 400 meters was almost identical at 1:00.27.
 So with half a mile to go, the Navy senior had posted a time of 2:00.58.